Credit Karma is no scam

 - Credit Reports – This is the information on how much and what type of credit you have, your payment history, etc.

-- Credit Scores - This is a number that attempts to reflect the credit risk by using the information in your credit report.
+- Credit Scores – This is a number that attempts to reflect the credit risk by using the information in your credit report.
+If you curious, Digital Honey has come great credit score statistics such as average credit scores by race, region, and income.

 For those familiar with sports and the processing of drafting a player, there’s an easy parallel.
 A credit report is analogous all the information your scouts have gathered about the player.
 This can include how strong he is, how fast he is, his hand-eye coordination, etc. A credit score analogous to what a team does with that information to decide what makes one player better than another come draft day.
 The Colts and the Patriots might have similar reports on a player, but their scores (how they value the reports) will differ.